 One thing that struck us in Budapest is the architecture.
 There is a mixture of old and modern buildings, which makes it a fascinating city.
 A couple buildings worth to admire are the Heroes’ Square, Parliament Building and the Museum of Fine Arts.
 Currently the Museum of Fine Arts is closed for renovation of the buiding until March 2018, as you can see on the website.
 So you can only admire it from the outside.

 When we went out for something to drink or eat, most of the time we actually used Tripadvisor.
 This is very convenient if you’re a bit lazy to go look for a nice place yourself.
 However, we stumbled upon some fun places all by ourselves as well.
 For instance, there was this fun cocktail bar, Rumpus TiKi Bar.
-This bar has all kinds of cocktails, the menu is very extensive.
+This bar has all kinds of cocktails, the menu is extensive.
 They were delicious, but a bit pricy for Budapest standards.
-What we liked most about Rumpus TiKi Bar was the interior.
-Just check out their website and you’ll see what you can expect.
+What we liked most about Rumpus TiKi Bar was the interior, it was very tropical!
 In Budapest you can also find a lot of good restaurants that are very affordable.
-Click here for a top ten of restaurants in Budapest and take your pick!
+Click here for a list of restaurants in Budapest and take your pick!

 Budapest has some amazing clubs you can go.
 For instance, we went to club Instant.
 This club has a lot of different rooms, bars and dance floors; you won’t be bored there.
 We also went to a party on the boat A38.
 A party on a boat; always a good idea.
 The party we went to was a techno party, but on A38 – which stands for Artemovszk 38; the name of a ship prototype- there are many different kinds of events.
 Different music bands, dj’s and art exhibitions use this boat as a venue.
 If you’re just looking for a place to eat or drink, that is also possible at A38, as they have a bar and restaurant.